oorbeng/oorbeng.github.io/src/content/blog/graceful-rhythms-embracing-the-dance-of-joy-sorrow-and-forgiveness.md

 description: When all is fair and the sun is high,
   My actions and utterances
   bring gleeful sighs to the recipient,
-  And her smile widens like a blooming flower...
+  And her smile widens like a blooming flower.
 ---

 [1]